Edstrom, Eliza Kent (1829 - June 29, 1891)

 Name: Arthur Edstrom

 Description: In this cabinet card, Arthur Edstrom appears as a young man dressed in a wool jacket and a white shirt with a banded collar.
-He wears a dark tie with white, zig-zagged lines and a star tiepin.
+His jacket has small lapels and is buttoned up to just below the point of his necktie’s large knot.
+His necktie is printed with a white, zigzagged, diagonal line and adorned with a star-shaped tiepin.

 THE PHOTOGRAPH: